spil-peter-forgacs/move37/README.md

 ### Other solutions

 **Please, use the solution above for testing.**
-Here are additional codes related written in Tensorflow and Pytorch.
+Here are additional MADDPG solutions for particle environment written in Tensorflow and Pytorch.

 #### Tensorflow 2
 `cd Homework_Assignment_Week10/tensorflow2_maddpg`